CI Hex Hex Docs Coverage Status

 Status

-This library is actively maintained.
-Given its zero dependencies and precisely scoped feature set, you may not see frequent updates.
-However, this is not an indication of stagnation but of stability.
-If you ever find something missing or encounter an issue, don't hesitate to open an issue – your feedback and contributions are always welcome.
+This library is actively maintained, but given its zero dependencies and narrow feature set, you may not see frequent updates.
+If you ever find something missing or encounter an issue, don't hesitate to open an issue.

 Alternatives